webpack/webpack-cli/README.md

 </p>
 <br>

-> ## This is the documentation of the beta version.
+> ## This is the documentation of the beta version ( being maintained on branch next ).
 >
 > We are working on reducing the number of arguments passed to the CLI,
 > please leave your feedback [here](https://github.com/webpack/webpack-cli/issues/1222)